jonnisell/flask-pong/README.md

 A simple Flask example based on a tutorial: https://medium.com/bhavaniravi/build-your-1st-python-web-app-with-flask-b039d11f101c

-The app is set up by using the Application Factory pattern with imported settings if needed
+The app is set up by using the Application Factory pattern with imported settings if needed.
+I've followed the initial guidelines of the [tutorial of Flask](https://flask.palletsprojects.com/en/stable/tutorial/) and switching Flask for APIFlask project.

-TODO:

-1. Add database
-1. Vary between imported config for prod and dev config. (see example in Flas tutorial)githb.com
+Next step involves looking at https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-v-user-logins for references and looking at involing Blueprints dynamically through decorators

+## Starting the application

+You start the application by setting environment variables and running `flask run` i.e.

+`export FLASK_ENV=dev FLASK_APP=__init__.py flask run`